Skip to main content

 Designing for a Cooler Planet: How Katoa: Oceans is Driving Sustainable Game Development

-At Keywords Studios, we're proud to be part of the ECO Meet-Up at this year’s XDS - a conversation on how game development can be a tool for environmental good.
+At Keywords Studios, we were proud to have participated in the ECO Meet-Up at this year’s XDS - a conversation on how game development can be a tool for environmental good.

 Author: Nigel A. Franks, Elliot Stevens, and Chuck Byas